victorlabussiere/victorlabussiere/README.md

 # Hello World! 👋

-- 🔭 I’m currently working as a freelancer JavaScript frontend dev;
+- 🔭 I’m currently working as a Freelancer and my main tech is Javascript;
-- 🧩 I use ReactJS as my main JS libary!
+- 🧩 I use ReactJS as my main JS Front-end tool;
-- 🎨 UX Designer - I create responsive frontend products from the UI to React;
+- 🎨 I am adept with using UX Design Patterns for a better and useful product;
-- 🌱 I’m currently learning more about SQL;
+- 🌱 I’m currently learning and trying to master NodeJS and its Javascript Web Services;
-- 📫 How to reach me: victor.labussiere95@gmail.com
+- 📫 How to reach me: victor.labussiere95@gmail.com, also get in touch with my linkedin: /in/victorlabussiere